-This book offers an analysis and summery of the use and limitations of child attachment theory as the basis for decision-making and planning in contemporary child welfare practice.
+This book offers an analysis and summary of the uses, abuses and limitations of attachment theory in contemporary child welfare practice.

 Preface: becoming attached to attachment theory